azizzaeny/study-group/readme.md

-**What is this project About?**
+**What is the project About?**

-> This project is about learning the concept of MANEST (Mongo, Angular, Nest, Typescript), we will go through all of the concept by applying it in real cases of study-group.
+This project is about learning the concept of MANEST (Mongo, Angular, Nest, Typescript), we will go through all of the concept by applying it in real cases of study-group.

 **What is study group?**

-> Study group is online collaborating web application where members can create a course/study publicly or privately. when a study created privately the author of the study can share and allow certain member to see the study.
+Study group is online collaborating web application where members can create a course/study publicly or privately. when a study created privately the author of the study can share and allow certain member to see the study.

 **The challange**
-- Our task is to get familliarize with bellow concept.
+Our task is to get familliarize with bellow concept.
   - local setup (angular, nest, mongo)
   - CLI (angular, nest),
   - routing & navigation (angular)